-Oriental poppies are grown mainly for their flowers, although they also bear attractive foliage in spring.
+Oriental poppies (Papaver orientale) are herbaceous perennial flowers with large, brightly colored blooms featuring petals reminiscent of crepe paper.
+These plants are grown mainly for their flowers, although they also bear attractive foliage in spring.
 They are just one of the various types of poppies, a group of plants known for its contributions in the areas of crafts, medicine, food, and landscaping.

-The big, thistle-like leaves are downy, deeply-lobed, and rich green in color, offering aesthetic value in their own right.
-The leaves are tightly packed.
-This is a clump-forming plant.
-Flower stems are stiff and hairy, making Oriental poppy a good cut flower.
+The big, thistle-like leaves of Oriental poppy are downy, deeply-lobed, and rich green in color, offering aesthetic value in their own right.
+The leaves are tightly packed, and the flower stems are stiff and hairy, making Oriental poppy a good cut flower.
 The pods that succeed the flowers also have an ornamental quality and are dried for crafts.
-But the above-ground growth dies back in summer, when the plant goes dormant.
-This can leave gaps in your planting bed.

 Give your Oriental poppies full sun.
 Not only will this promote better flowering, but it will also reduce the chances of a powdery mildew infestation, which is a potential problem with these plants.

 Grow Oriental poppy in a well-drained soil enriched with compost.
+It prefers neutral to slightly acid pH.
 Root rot can occur in soil that does not drain well.

 Use a slow-release fertilizer in spring.
-Alternatively, fertilize with manure tea.
+Alternatively, side-dress the soil with compost or manure tea.

-You have probably bought foods that have poppy seeds, causing you to wonder if you could harvest the seeds from your own Oriental poppies and reproduce that flavor.
-But the poppy seeds used in cuisine typically come from opium poppy plants (Papaver somniferum).
+You have probably bought foods that have poppy seeds, and you may wonder if you could harvest the seeds from your own Oriental poppies and reproduce that flavor.
+However, the poppy seeds used in cuisine typically come from opium poppy plants (Papaver somniferum).
 The seeds of your P. orientale may or may not be edible, but don't expect them to taste like the poppy seeds you enjoy on that favorite bagel at the coffee shop.

 Poppy seeds aside, all other parts of the plant are definitely poisonous (which is why they're deer-proof plants), so you should be cautious about growing Oriental poppies in your yard if there is a chance that children or pets will eat them.